kevinlimantoro123/tp/docs/DeveloperGuide.md

 ## **Implementation**

-This section describes some noteworthy details on how certain features are implemented.
+This sections describes the details on how certain features are implemented for CraftConnect.

 ### \[Proposed\] Undo/redo feature